Sunday, December 15, 2013

 Last week spring showed up for a couple days and it was sunny and semi-warm, so in a flurry of excitement I bought every grillable vegetable I could find and busted out my summer companion.
 Unfortunately I was only being teased with feeling of spring and it quickly turned cold and rainy.
 However, my trusty ol' grill agreed to continue helping me cook up the vegetables I had hastily purchased.

-hem in with some blackberries as a nice refreshing side to our grilled goodies.
+I chopped up some strawberries and pineapple and tossed t hem in with some blackberries as a nice refreshing side to our grilled goodies. |

 you better come before summer takes your chance away.